shubham-lahudkar/Git-GitHub/README.md

 # Git-GitHub
 This is a Git and GitHub repository.
-It is has been including important thory points with Git commands.
+It is having been including important theory points with Git commands.